smartboyhw/ibus-cangjie-web/install.rst

 Build from a release tarball
 ----------------------------

-.. note:: There are currently no stable release of IBus Cangjie, the sources
-          can only be obtained from Git.

 All release tarballs are available `in the same folder`_.

 We highly recommend you always use the latest release.